tone-row/slang/README.md

 - ~should column be a way to make something full height???
 HOw can we help people get things full height that need to be to be effective?
 Should we use context???~ For now `tall` prop is used and it is explained that it needs to traverse down the three in the component walkthrough
 - ~collection _each_ prop should merge with any props passed to the child if they are both objects, AND things passed to the child should override at the finest grain~
 - Should we err towards things not inherting from each other because we're going to combine them ourselves?
 For example when creating the user would stick a Box inside a Container, but we would morph the two together???
 Or should we work from inheritance?
-- grow should become a shorthand of Box's (collection chidlren) and cease to be a separate component
 - build grid
 - build aspect ratio component
 - decide on any typography componnets